saking3/image-reader/README.md

 If you would like to test for color images (Boolean) If you would like to test for grayscale images (Boolean)

+An example input in the cmd would look like: exifreader.py "C:\Users\Sarah\Documents\failure test set" True False True

 CONTACT

 If you have any problems, questions, or suggestions, please email saking3@uw.edu.